inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 To do this in the transformation block:
 - Add a preprocessing step that prints the number of rows with passenger_count = 0
 - Return a dataframe filtered for passenger_count > 0
-- Test that there are no records with passenger_count = 0
+- Add an assertion to test that there are no records with passenger_count = 0
+- ***Note:*** You can add multiple assertions.
+Every function decorated with a test decorator will be passed the dataframe as input and run tests.

 ```python
 def transform(data, *args, **kwargs):